- Create, fetch, edit, delete, and share items.

 Create a service account

 You can create a service account on 1Password.com or with 1Password CLI.
-Service account permissions and vault access are immutable.
-If you want to grant a service account access to additional vaults, change the permissions it has in the vaults it can access, or change its ability to create new vaults, you’ll need to create a new service account with the appropriate permissions and access.- 1Password.com
+Service account permissions, vault access, and Environment access are immutable.
+If you want to grant a service account access to additional vaults or Environments, change the permissions it has in the vaults it can access, or change its ability to create new vaults, you’ll need to create a new service account with the appropriate permissions and access.- 1Password.com

 - 1Password CLI